 - Students must be entering their second or third year in one of the PhD-granting programs associated with the BBSP program and be pursing a dissertation project in translational research.
 A clinical co-mentor is required.
 Preference will be given to those working in direct collaboration with a clinician-scientist.

 - Course work: Molecular and Cellular Pathophysiological Basis of Disease (PATH 713-716, two semesters, with labs).
-Students can also apply to program leadership to take a comparable pair of courses offered by the Cell and Molecular Physiology Department.
+Students can also take the comparable pair of courses offered by the Cell and Molecular Physiology Department PHYI 702-703.

 - Attendance at monthly “Lunch and Learn” seminars.

 - Participation in monthly closed door Translational Medicine seminar series.

 - Undertake a multi-year clinical exposure with their co-mentor, relevant to their research project.

 - Student: CV and a 2-page description of their intended translational research project and career goals.